Best Non-Toxic Bug Spray Guide

 - Off Deep Woods Insect Repellent VIII Dry (DEET 25%)

-Please, remember that in high-risk areas, it is more important to protect yourself from a disease-carrying bug than to dwell on the potential effects of the ingredient on your health.
-So, for lack of the best bug repellent, use one with a lower DEET concentration.
+Please remember that in high-risk areas, it is more important to protect yourself from a disease-carrying bug than to dwell on the potential effects of DEET on your health.
+So, for lack of the best DEET-free bug repellent for the disease-carrying bug areas, use one with a lower DEET concentration.
+But remember that you need 20-30% of DEET to protect yourself from Lyme disease.

 The criteria for this group include: